savageIdeas/backbone-react-flux-todoapp/README.md

 # backbone-react-flux-todoapp
-A basic Todo list application using Backbone, React and a flux design pattern
+A basic todo list application using Backbone, React and the Flux design pattern

 You need to download the repo.
-Then to install run:
+Then install:

   - npm install